Culture at CAFS

 - An understanding of poverty, disadvantage and isolation

 - Leadership that listens, respects and grows from these elements in taking us forward

 The CAFS Strategic Plan is the result of a consultative process between staff, the Board and community stakeholders.
-This document provides our key directions for the next three years.
-The Board endorsed it in February 2008.
+This document provides our key directions for the next three years with the Board formally endorsing it in 2016.
 It is a living document with a regular schedule for review and modification over the three-year period.